Golnar-b/fraud_detection_ML/README.md

 # Project Outpus

 * ML model for clustering: model/finalized_model.sav
-* data with labeled output as assigned to each cluster: output/clustered_data.csv
+* Dataset with labeled output as assigned to each cluster: output/clustered_data.csv
-* data with anomaly detection results, i.e., outliers of all clusters: output/anomaly_detected_result.csv
+* Dataset with anomaly detection results, i.e., outliers of all clusters: output/anomaly_detected_result.csv
 # Project User parameters Selection

-* User can adjust the required arguments about number of clusters for clustering model
+* User can adjust the required arguments about forecast horizon, BU, type of forecast model (whether or not include MT as a parameter, or other predictors for GOGI), start year of training the model, and confidence interval of prediction in parameters.yaml

 # Run Instruction